 How to apply

 Applications must be submitted using the research councils' Joint Electronic Submission system (Je-S).
 For full details on how to apply, please visit the NERC how to apply webpage.
-The call will be open until 7 August 2019.

 Last edited: 29 May 2019